Mhycka1/Mhycka1.github.io/index.md

     21st century: 2.764096532922159e-06

-Seeing that we have p-value of 0.0005 for the 21st century, we can reject the null hypothesis while failing to reject the null hypothesis for the rest.
-This may lead us to conclude some things.
-One, that we have proposed more amendments in the 21st century so the average frequency is most reflected by recent times.
-Two, we may have used a similar distribution of words with one topic potentially being predominant overall and in the 21st century, or being more evenly spread in both cases.
-Or three, that the data is skewed heavily towards the 21st century since we have better records of the titles of proposed amendments.
+Seeing that we have p-value of around 0.006 for the 21st century, which falls far under the threshold of 0.05 we can reject the null hypothesis while failing to reject the null hypothesis for the rest.
+This may lead us to conclude some things:

+-  One, that we have proposed more amendments in the 21st century so the average frequency is most reflected by recent times.
+-  Two, we may have used a similar distribution of words with one topic potentially being predominant overall and in the 21st century, or being more evenly spread in both cases.
+-  Three, that the data is skewed heavily towards the 21st century since we have better records of the titles of proposed amendments.

 It is also interesting to note that the 19th century is most different from the overall mean so perhaps during that time events may have lead to amendment proposition to stray from the overall/norm.